Vineyards

 Tinta Pinheira

 Planted area of 2.878 ha in Portugal (IVV, 2022).
 Tinta Pinheira or Rufete is entirely concentrated in Beira Interior its planting area, with some presence in Dão and also in Douro, where it was abandoned by the Port industry for its difficult and extremely late ripening, and mainly for the little colour of the wines.
 Could the Rufete variety, with the similarities we find in the glass with Pinot Noir or Gamay, have been brought to the Sierra de Francia in Spain and to the neighbouring Beira Interior in Portugal by Raimundo de Borgonha in the 11th century or so many other immigrants from that French region, fatally linked to viticulture in their homeland?
 Recent DNA tests only reveal that the grape is very old and linked to several other varieties both in Spain (Prieto Picudo) and Portugal (Touriga Nacional).
 Medium bunches and large berries, very high productivity, very low potential alcohol, excellent acidity.
 In Domínio do Açor it is one of the grape varieties with the greatest potential.
-It matures to perfection and delivers wines bursting with vibrant red fruit, balsamic herbs, spices, lots of granite minerality, a fluid, tense body and firm tannins perceived above all in the tongue and in the roof of the mouth, like Pinot Noir.
+It matures to perfection and delivers wines bursting with vibrant red fruit, balsamic herbs, spices, lots of granite minerality, a fluid, tense body and tight tannins on the tongue and roof of the mouth, like Pinot Noir.

 Encruzado